trobol/octree/ideas.md

 ##  ComponentDependancy
-	other components will sometimes rely on eachother
+	other components will sometimes rely on each other